danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ![sample](ch8_6.png)

-*Figure 8.8: An illustration on how an image is made up of pixels*
+*Figure 8.8: An illustration of how an image is made up of pixels*

-For this sample sketch, only one color within the image will be picked and processed.
+For this sample sketch, only one color in the image will be picked and processed.
 This means that the program will randomly locate and pick any pixel from the image.
-Furthermore, the function `pixels` analyzes and retrieves the color of the selected pixel, specifically the RGB color values that are further used to draw the line (see Figure 8.8 above as an illustration and in reality the pixel size is much smaller).
+The function `pixels` also analyzes and retrieves the color of the selected pixel, specifically the RGB color values that are used to draw the colored line on screen (see Figure 8.8 above as an illustration and in reality the pixel size is much smaller).

-The line is not randomly drawn, but it is based on the x and y coordinates of the selected pixel and is drawn along the whole y axes from that point.
+The colored lines (see Figures 8.2 and 8.3) are not randomly drawn, but they are based on the x and y coordinates of the pixel selected, and each line is drawn along the whole y axes from that point.
 Apart from the position, the color of the line is based on the RGB values of the selected pixel too.
-Combining both the position and the color, this will lead to something like a color visualization of the image, an abstract painting over time as shown in Figure 8.3.
+Combining both the position and the color leads to something like a color visualization of the image, an abstract painting over time.

-Each selected pixel contains color information, that is the r (red), g (green), b (blue) and a (alpha) values.
+Each pixel selected contains color information that is the r (red), g (green), b (blue) and a (alpha) values.
 This is how the data is being stored in the pixels' one dimensional array:

 ![pixel](ch8_7.jpg)

-*Figure 8.9: An illustration on the breakdown of each pixel by Integrated Digital Media, NYU*[^nyu]
+*Figure 8.9: An illustration of the breakdown of each pixel by Integrated Digital Media, NYU*[^nyu]

-`loc` is a variable to store the pixel information.
+`loc` is a variable for storing pixel information.
 Each pixel position needs to be clearly *located* so that a line can be drawn at the right position.
-Following the function `Pixels()`, each pixel takes up four locations: The first pixel with the four rgba values, then the second pixel with another four rgba values, and this continues for all the pixels:
+Following the function `Pixels()`, each pixel takes up four locations: The first pixel with the four RGBA values, then the second pixel with another four RGBA values, and so on, and so forth:

 pixels = [p1, p1, p1, p1, p2, p2, p2, p2, p3, p3, p3, p3...]

-Therefore, it is understood as four different locations and each stored one value in relation to one single pixel.
-In order to locate a specific pixel, the formula would be: `loc = (img_x+img_y * img.width)*4;`.
-The use of `img.pixels[loc]`, `img.pixels[loc+1]`, `img.pixels[loc+2]` is to locate the RGB values respectively by using the function `pixels[]`.
+Therefore, the pixel consists of four different locations, and each storing a single value relating to a single pixel.
+The formula for locating a specific pixel is: `loc = (img_x+img_y * img.width)*4;`.
+The use of `img.pixels[loc]`, `img.pixels[loc+1]`, `img.pixels[loc+2]` locates the respective RGB values using the function `pixels[]`.

 ```javascript
 function draw() {